ahonor/rundeck-vagrant/anvils-demo/README.md

 Each job is defined in its own file using the [XML format](http://rundeck.org/docs/manpages/man5/job-v20.html).
 [YAML](http://rundeck.org/docs/manpages/man5/job-yaml-v12.html) could also have been used as an alternative syntax.

+Using job groups is optional but is often helpful to organize procedures and simplify setting up ACL policies.

 #### Promote

+The Promote job is run by the Release Engeering team to publish artifacts from upstream repositories to ones used by operations.

 A key part to the promote job is a user interface that lets users manage a hierarchical set of job choices.
 The Promote job prompts the user for several choices about which package versions to publish